KilianDiama/ECOAI/README.md

 Clustering integration	.

 ## 🔒 License
-This project is released under the MIT License.
+This project is released under License.
-For commercial licensing, extended support, or a private "Pro" version, please contact the author.

 ## 💬 Get Involved
 ⭐ Star this project to support green AI